 Contempt can be classified as one of the four horsemen of the Apocalypse, the source of many of the problems in interpersonal relationships and cause of ruptures and disappointments.
 Its tentacles are long and can cause a lot of damage, as Voltaire affirmed: “Everything is bearable except contempt”.

 In fact, we should not forget that although contempt is directed towards the others, it is also reflected inward, like all negative emotions, so that it ends up harming those who experience it.

 Contempt is the opposite of empathy.
 Empathy implies being able to put oneself in the place of the others, experiencing their emotions and understanding their ideas, while contempt implies an attitude of arrogance and superiority with which the other is judged.
 Empathy nourishes the bonds of the relationship while contempt breaks them.

-In fact, a study conducted at the University of Bari revealed that contempt causes a great activation of the amygdala, the brain structure where emotions are processed.
+Therefore, contempt would be a complex emotion that is based on a negative assessment of a person’s worth, but also arouses feelings of hostility.
+This was confirmed by a study conducted at the University of Bari in which it was appreciated that contempt not only “thinks” but also causes a great activation of the amygdala, the brain structure par excellence where emotions are processed.

 How does anger become contempt?

 Sometimes, contempt and anger go hand in hand, so it is difficult to determine where one emotion ends and the other begins.
 In fact, both emotions have a common origin: guilt.